What is your earliest memory?

 Results showed that most of the memories that children recalled occurred in the previous year but the age of earliest memory tended to be about 3.67 years.
 There was no real difference between the different age groups or the two adult groups.
 Even for older adults, the age of earliest memory was not much different despite the decades that passed from early childhood.

 One important finding was that children rapidly forgot memories of early childhood but that forgetting slowed as children grow older.
 This suggests that the number of available memories relating to early childhood rapidly shrinks in children.
-For adults, however, memory are less vulnerable to forgetting due to better memory consolidation.
+For adults, however, memories are less vulnerable to forgetting due to better memory consolidation.

 So what does this mean in explaining childhood amnesia?
 While the age of earliest recall seems remarkably stable for both older children and adults, the rapid forgetting that causes early memories to fade means that childhood amnesia emerges fairly early in childhood (by the age of 7 years old).
 As to why this happens, one important clue can be found in the narrative reports that children provide when questioned about specific memories.